 - 10.76.
 Thorney Island is a peninsula extending into Chichester Harbour with a singular vehicular access from the A259.
 Much of the island is covered by a Ministry of Defence military base and airfield occupied by the Royal Artillery.
 The Island is low-lying and thus at risk of flooding and its salt marshes and grasslands are important habitats for wildlife. - 10.77.
 The council will support the Ministry of Defence in its continued operation of the military base, including development proposals required to sustain its operational capability.
 Should any form of physical expansion of the site be required, this will be considered in conjunction with the constraints of the site.
 If proposals emerge which would require a significant uplift in military personnel, the council will work with the Ministry of Defence, local authorities within the vicinity of the island, and other key stakeholders to ensure that any identified increased need for housing is provided for in a way which meets the operational requirements of the base and the sustainable development of the wider area. - 10.78.
 If for any reason the existing military use ceases, any future use will need to be planned sensitively through the preparation of a masterplan, developed with the local planning authority in conjunction with the local community.
 This should take into account the particular characteristics of the Island and its environmental designations.
 In particular, much of the Island is identified as core or supporting areas essential to the continued function of the Solent Waders and Brent Goose ecological network.
-The Environment Agency are also developing a habitat creation scheme in partnership with the Ministry of Defence and Chichester Harbour Conservancy through managed realignment of the coast at the south-western edge of Thorney Island barracks.
-In addition, Development would also need to be compatible with the Chichester Harbour AONB and avoid or mitigate any impact on the adjoining SPA/SAC/Ramsar designation.
+Development would also need to be compatible with the Chichester Harbour AONB and avoid or mitigate any impact on the adjoining SPA/SAC/Ramsar designation.
 This is likely to preclude the use of the airfield for civil or general aviation purposes and land and sea-based noisy sports.
 Proposals will also need to demonstrate that suitable vehicular access to the site can be secured. - 10.79.
 Given the existing contribution that the military makes to the economy of the area, the focus for consideration of any alternative uses should be on employment-led development in the first instance.
 The cultural and historical significance of the existing military use of the Island, and the potential for remains of archaeological interest, should inform the scope for the future development of the site and be retained, where possible. - 10.80.
 Opportunities should be explored to reduce the extent of developed land on the island and to significantly enhance the quality of the landscape, the natural environment and support the creation of new habitats, where possible.
 Opportunities for increased public access should only be explored where they are compatible with the environmental designations.